ntgussoni/blitz-guard/docs/docs/contributing.md

 :rocket: We are happy you are here!
 Blitz Guard is built by all of us, if you want to contribute and this guide is not enough don't hesitate to [start a discussion](https://github.com/ntgussoni/blitz-guard/discussions/new)

+## Our goal

+Blitz Guard is an **authorization library**, which is focused on providing an easy way to secure your application.
+Therefore we have to make sure we don't break the core logic when making changes.

+**So please:**

+**1.** Make tests for any new functionality

+**2.** Add any documentation that might help the developer

+**3.** If you think something needs refactoring and you'd like to do it go ahead, there's always room for improvement!

+For anything that might involve breaking changes you can [start a discussion](https://github.com/ntgussoni/blitz-guard/discussions/new)

 ## Development

 **1.** Fork the blitz-guard repo